(This article may or may not contain affiliate links. What does that mean?)

 The redwood trees around the site are enormous and some have hollowed out areas where a fire or lightning strike may have eaten through the middle.
 These are most excellent spots to take photos.

 Things to Do Beyond Santa Cruz Redwoods RV Resort

-Below site #22 is a stairway that leads down to the San Lorenzo River, across which is Henry Cowell Redwoods State Park.
-Right across the river is the heavily trafficked Pipeline Trail where we met a variety of friendly folks as we walked along the river and redwood lined cement path.
+Below site #22 is a stairway that leads down to the beautiful San Lorenzo River, across which is Henry Cowell State Park.
+Right across the river is the heavily trafficked Pipeline Trail where we met a variety of friendly folks as we walked along the water and redwood-lined cement path.
 We spoke to a white-haired English couple and the wife said she walked her husband along this path every day since he developed Alzheimer’s.
 Another cyclist we had met had just recovered from a terrible bike accident after which he had been suspended in traction for months.
-Even crazier is we learned through our conversation we had rented the house where he currently resides in Solana Beach about a decade earlier!
+Even crazier is we learned through our conversation we had rented the house in which he currently resides, in Solana Beach, about a decade earlier!
 The world is a strange and wonderful place at times.
 However, this revelation felt appropriate surrounded by these magical woods.

-There are tons of other trails and we also explored the Redwood Loop Trail which has a guided audio tour that you should download before you go because once you arrive, the connection is spotty.
+There are tons of other trails with miles of hiking to explore during your next outdoor adventure here.
+We also explored the Redwood Loop Trail which has a guided audio tour that you should download before you go because once you arrive, the connection is spotty.
 Day pass parking is $10 per automobile.

 A few weeks after our return to Los Angeles, we heard about the devastating fire that was consuming acres of these majestic redwood forests.
 Learn how you can help them return to their glory on your safe family trip!